 1 Module Name

-Lab-Module on Power Electronics & Drives
+Lab Module on Electric Drives

 1.1 Module Identifier

 MPwp04

 1.2 Module Type

 Elective

 1.3 Course Names

-Lab-Module on Power Electronics & Drives - Lab
+Lab-Module on Electric Drives - Lab

 1.4 Semester

-1 or 2 (summer term)
+1 or 2

 1.5 Module Responsible and Instructor

 Prof. Dr. Weiner

 1.6 Additional Instructors

 Prof. Dr. Klesen

 1.7 Study Program

 Master / Major Power Engineering

 1.8 Teaching Language

 English

 2 Module Content

-The students should gain practical experience with regards to the contents of the corresponding theory mod-

-ules on Power Electronics for Drives and Energy Systems and Advanced Control of electric Drives.
-The stu-
+The students should gain practical experience with regards to the contents of the corresponding theory mod- ules on Advanced Control of electric Drives.
+The students will carry out different lab experiments on electrical

-dents will carry out different lab experiments on power electronic systems and electrical drives with the measurement of the characteristic electrical, mechanical and other physical values.
-Each lab exercise is
+drives with the measurement of the characteristic electrical, mechanical and other physical values.
+Each lab

-accompanied by a simulation exercise which includes the development of a simulation model.
-Each lab exer-

-cise will be completed with a lab report.
+exercise is accompanied by a simulation exercise which includes the development of a simulation model.
+Each lab exercise will be completed with a lab report.

 3 Learning Outcome / Competencies

 to understand:

-The students are able to carry out practical measurements on power electronic and electrical drive systems

-and model the analyzed system with a suitable simulation program.
+The students are able to carry out practical measurements on power electronic and electrical drive systems and model the analyzed system with a suitable simulation program.

 to apply:

-They are able to connect and operate the necessary measurement equipment (in particular power analyzer
+They are able to connect and operate the necessary measurement equipment (in particular power analyzer and digital oscilloscope) in order to get meaningful results.
+They can present the experiment and evaluate

-and digital oscilloscope) in order to get meaningful results.
-They can present the experiment and evaluate and compare (with regards to theory and simulation) the obtained results in a technical report.
+and compare (with regards to theory and simulation) the obtained results in a technical report.
 The students

-are thus able to test, describe and evaluate the function and behavior of power electronic and electric drives

-systems by means of measurements. to transfer:
+are thus able to test, describe and evaluate the function and behavior of electric drives systems by means of

+measurements.

-The students are able to define measured quantities and test set-up for the testing and evaluation of other power electronic and electric drives systems.
+to transfer: The students are able to define measured quantities and test set-up for the testing and evaluation of other power electronic and electric drives systems.
 They are able to specify the required measuring equipment.
 They are able to set-up and refine simulation models of practical systems.

-4 Course Organization and Structure

-laboratory (L)

-5 Credits and Workload

-5 CP / 150 hours in total, including 28 lab hours.
-2 SWS L

-6 Examination Modalities

-Examination Prerequisites:

-In order to participate in the module exam, it is required to successfully finish the lab part of the module.

-Successful fulfillment of prerequisites are measured by:

-- Successful completion (including report) of all lab and simulation exercises

-30% of the module grade are obtained by graded lab reports during the term.

-Examination Type: written exam / oral exam / practical exam (will be communicated upon start of the mod-

-ule) covering the complete content of the module at the end of the semester.
-A make-up exam will be offered

-during the following semester.

-Examination Duration: written exam: 90 minutes; oral exam: 30 minutes; practical exam: 60 minutes

-7 Necessary Prerequisites

-Parallel attendance of the modules Power Electronics for Drives and Energy Systems and Advanced Control of electric Drives

-8 Recommended Prerequisites

-None

-9 Duration and Frequency of Course

-This module takes one semester and is offered once a year (see appendix 1 BBPO).

-10 Applicability /Utilization

-This module is applicable for the major Power Engineering.

-11 Literature

-Workbook for exercises and lab.

-11 Literature
+4 Course Organization and Structure 5 Credits and Workload 2,5 CP / 75 hours in total, including 14 lab hours.
+1 SWS L 6 Examination Modalities Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
+Successful fulfillment of prerequisites are measured by: - Successful completion (including report) of all lab and simulation exercises Examination Type: written exam / oral exam / practical exam (will be communicated upon start of the module) covering the complete content of the module at the end of the semester.
+A make-up exam will be offered during the following semester.
+Examination Duration: written exam: 90 minutes; oral exam: 30 minutes; practical exam: 60 minutes Necessary Prerequisites Parallel attendance of the modules Power Electronics for Drives and Energy Systems and Advanced Control 8 of electric Drives Recommended Prerequisites None 9 Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
+10 Applicability /Utilization This module is applicable for the major Power Engineering.
+11 Literature Workbook for exercises and lab.